wp-plugins/sola-testimonials/readme.txt

 * Responsive
 * Show all testimonials via a shortcode
 * Show a single testimonial via a shortcode
+* Show a random testimonial via a shortcode
 * Five layouts to choose from: single coloumn, two columns, three columns, four columns and a blank layout
 * Two beautiful, modern themes to choose from
 * Add custom CSS to create your own testimonial styles and themes